Jurj-Bogdan/dot-log/README.md

 It was added opposite to the others just to demonstrate the other operator is also an option.

-More examples on filters: https://docs.laminas.dev/laminas-log/filters/

 ## Formatting Messages

-When using `dot-log` or `laminas-log`, the logged value is not limited to a string.
+When using `dot-log`, the logged value is not limited to a string.
 Arrays can be logged as well.

 For a better readability, these arrays can be serialized.

-Laminas Log provides String formatting, XML, JSON and FirePHP formatting.
+Dot Log provides String formatting and JSON formatting.

 The formatter accepts following parameters:

-name - the formatter class (it must implement `Laminas\Log\Formatter\FormatterInterface`) options - options to pass to the formatter constructor if required
+name - the formatter class (it must implement `Dot\Log\Formatter\FormatterInterface`) options - options to pass to the formatter constructor if required

 The following formats the message as JSON data: